wyuinche/mitum-js-util/README.md

 #### Sign Operation

-Use 'Signer.signOperation(#operation-file-path) object to add new fact signature to "fact_signs" key.
+Use 'Signer.signOperation(#operation-file-path)' to add new fact signature to "fact_signs" key.

 After adding a fact signature, operation hash is always changed.